 If you're not used to flying long distances, you can use a stopover for a bit of rest and relaxation.
 In fact, finding a connecting flight might even allow you to treat yourself to a few days of luxury.
 For example, If you do your stopover somewhere in South East Asia, you could simply have a couple of nights at a swanky hotel that's usually out of your price range.
 Bangkok, for instance, with Thai Lion Air, would be a great place to do this.

 If you’re looking for a connecting flight, It’s good to have some idea about the airlines that go to the destination you want to visit and where they stop off on the way.
-Here’s a few of our favourite classic stopover locations to get your wanderlust underway:
+Here are a few of our favourite classic stopover locations to get your wanderlust underway:

 If you're going USA <-> Australia: Catch some waves in Hawaii with Hawaiian Airlines